pyth-network/pyth-client/doc/getting_started.md

 This creates two files: `$KDIR/program_key.json` and `$KDIR/mapping_key.json`.

-Once pemissioned, you can test your setup by running the test_publish.cpp example program for publishing and subscribing to two test symbols.
+Once permissioned, you can test your setup by running the test_publish.cpp example program for publishing and subscribing to two test symbols.
 To test publishing on pythnet you need to run:

 ```